Old World vs New World

 Grape Juice and Skin Contact

 The juice from all wine grapes runs clear.
-It’s the contact with the grape skins that causes any coloration to come through.
+It’s the contact with the grape skins that cause coloration to come through.
 For red wine the grape juice is left in contact with the skins for a period of time to develop a nice red coloring to the juice.
-For white wine, the skins are taken out of the juice immediately and for rosé the skins are left for a very brief time before removing them.
+For white wine, the skins are taken out of the juice immediately and for rosé, the skins are left for a very brief time before removing them.

 The skins are also what create the tannin in red wine.
 It gives the wine a more bitter, earthier flavor.